 Press to make the aircraft brake and hover in place (only when GPS or Vision System are available).
-Please note that the flight pause button has different functions in different Intelligent Flight Modes.
+The flight pause button has different functions in different Intelligent Flight Modes.
 For details, refer to the Intelligent Flight Mode section.

-6. Control Sticks Storage Slot

-For storing the control sticks.
+6. Control Sticks Storage Slot For storing the control sticks.